 How to Visit the Monasteries

 It all depends on how much time you have.
-You can go on an organized tour, hire a private car with a driver, drive to the monasteries yourself, or walk (to some of them).
+You can go on an organized tour, hire a private car with a driver, drive to the monasteries yourself, or walk (there are even walking tours).
 We don’t do organized tours unless necessary.
 Therefore, we walked to one monastery and then hired a cab with a driver to visit the rest.
-Since we stayed in Kalambaka, we were able to walk through Kastraki to the St Nikolaos Monastery.
+Since we stayed in Kalambaka, we were able to walk through Kastraki to the St Nicholas Monastery.
 It’s a pleasant short walk.
 The next day it was fairly cloudy with light showers.
 Our driver Giorgos took us safely to the Great Meteoron and the Holy Trinity Monasteries.
 We stopped at the right spots for pictures and chatted all through the journey.
 Thank you!

 Tips for Visiting Meteora

 - Each monastery has different opening hours, so check beforehand.
 Also, bear in mind that they all charge a small fee.

 - Cover your knees and shoulders to enter the monasteries.
 You can borrow skirts or trousers in most monasteries.

 - Saint Stephen and the Holy Trinity monasteries are just above Kalambaka.
 Hence, you can walk to both.